Royal Naval Cordite Factory, Holton Heath: World War I

-Chaim Weizmann and Acetone
+Chaim Weizmann and acetone

-Production of Cordite required large volumes of the solvent Acetone and this was in short supply.
+Production of Cordite required large volumes of the solvent acetone and this was in short supply.
 At the time, acetone was manufactured by destructive distillation of wood.
 Chaim Weizmann had developed a process of bacterial fermentation, using Clostridium acetobutylicum, in 1912 but it did not appear to have any commercial value.

-Chaim Weizmann was introduced to David Lloyd George, Minister of Munitions, and Winston Churchill in 1915 and was given facilities to develop the process.
-He used a laboratory at the Lister Institute in London and industrial plant at Nicholson's Gin Distillery in Bow (Three Mills) to perfect it.
+Weizmann was introduced to David Lloyd George, Minister of Munitions, and Winston Churchill in 1915 and was given facilities to develop the process.
+He used a laboratory at the Lister Institute in London and industrial plant at Nicholson's gin distillery in Bow (Three Mills) to perfect it.

-A full-scale acetone plant was set up at the RNCF using bacterial fermentation of Grain.
-By 1917 there was a shortage of grain so Horse Chestnuts were used as an alternative source of starch.
-Local school children were asked by the Ministry of Munitions to collect Horse Chestnuts; and six huge storage Storage silos were built to store the Horse Chestnuts.
-A larger bacterial fermentation plant was also set up in Canada as they had more Maize than the United Kingdom.
+A full-scale acetone plant was set up at the RNCF using bacterial fermentation of grain.
+By 1917 there was a shortage of grain so horse chestnuts were used as an alternative source of starch.
+School children were asked by the Ministry of Munitions to collect horse chestnuts, and six huge storage silos were built to store them.
+A larger bacterial fermentation plant was also set up in Canada as they had more maize than the United Kingdom.
 After the end of World War I the bacterial fermentation plant was demolished but the silos were kept.
-In World War II the basements of RNCF silos were converted to Air-raid shelters; the silos being filled with earth to provide protection.
+In World War II the basements of RNCF silos were converted to air-raid shelters; the silos were filled with earth to provide protection.
 They survived beyond the closure of the Holton Heath site.

 World War II

 During the Second World War, the site was a target for German bombers and so a plan to protect it was instigated.
-This consisted of creating several "Starfish" decoy sites in the village of Arne, three miles to the south east, containing flammable material that would be ignited to give the appearance of a burning building.
+This consisted of creating several "Starfish" decoy sites in the village of Arne, three miles to the southeast, containing flammable material that would be ignited to give the appearance of a burning building.
 This was put to the test on the night of 3–4 June 1942 when bombers dropped hundreds of bombs on the decoy site, practically destroying the village of Arne, but leaving the Cordite Factory unscathed.

 Note: The Royal Navy Cordite Factory, Holton Heath, like the Royal Navy Propellant Factory, Caerwent, was never part of the Ministry of Supply / Royal Ordnance Factory management chain; both factories were controlled by the Admiralty.
 However, they were functionally very similar to the Explosive ROFs.